Gabriella439/foldl/README.md

 fold (Fold step begin done) = done (foldl' step begin)
 ```

-Since preserve the step function and accumulator, we can use the `Fold` type to
+Since we preserve the step function and accumulator, we can use the `Fold` type to
 fold things other than pure collections.
 For example, we can fold a `Producer`
 from `pipes` using the same `Fold`: